 People can use the Fundraising Preference Service to stop direct marketing communications from charities they do not want to hear from.
 If a charity gets a message informing them that a person has made an FPS request, they should act to respect their wishes.

-Since the service was launched, more than 2,143 charities have set themselves up on the FPS secure portal, to ensure that they do not send direct marketing communications to people who have made an FPS request.
+Since the service was launched, over 2,322 charities have set themselves up on the FPS secure charity portal, to ensure that they do not send direct marketing communications to people who have made an FPS request.
 If you are a charity and wish to access the portal, click here for more information.

 However, some charities are breaching the Code of Fundraising Practice by failing to access and action these requests to stop communication.